min2ha/ukwa-site/content/target/39956/index.en.md

   "subject": "First World War Centenary, 2014-18"
 }

-# 'On Her Their Lives Depend': Greater Manchester Women and the Great War

 This project will focus on the First World War and it’s impact on women with vulnerable women from Greater Manchester.